euphoriatek/Pro2Store/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Joomla 4

+- This version is to be Joomla 4 compatible.
+This is a work in progress.

 ## License
 GNU GENERAL PUBLIC LICENSE Version 2